 Tax credits and tax deductions can be lifesavers.

-Two of these savings are “above-the-line deductions,” lowering the amount of taxable income: the Student Loan Interest Deduction and the Tuition and Fees Deduction.
+The deductions lower your taxable income and are called the Student Loan Interest Deduction and the Tuition and Fees Deduction.

-Two other savings are tax credits, which reduce the amount of taxes actually paid: American Opportunity Tax Credit and the Lifetime Learning Credit.
+Two other savings are tax credits, which reduce the amount of taxes paid.
+They are the American Opportunity Tax Credit and the Lifetime Learning Credit.

 Student Loan Interest Deduction

 Borrowers can use the Student Loan Interest Deduction to reduce their taxable income as much as $2,500 as long as your adjustable gross income falls below specified limits.

 The Student Loan Interest Deduction is what tax accountants call an “above the line” deduction, meaning you can claim it even if you don’t itemize other deductions.

 The student who took the loan must be you, your spouse or your dependent for you to take the deduction.
 The money borrowed must be a commercial student loan used exclusively for education-related expenses and the borrower needs to be enrolled at least half-time to qualify.

 Loans from another family member, certain corporations and organizations or those made under a qualified employer plan, are not eligible.